Qasim Khanate

-The Qasim Khanate (also called Qasimov, Kasimov, or Kasim), also known as the Tsardom of Kasimov (Касимовское царство), was a Tatar-ruled khanate which existed from 1452 until 1681 on the territory of the Russian state.
+The Qasim Khanate (also called Qasimov, Kasimov, or Kasim), also known as the Tsardom of Kasimov (Касимовское царство), was a Tatar-ruled khanate which existed from 1452 until 1681 in the territory of the Russian state.
 It was located within modern-day Ryazan Oblast with its capital at Kasimov, in the middle course of the Oka River.

 It was initially in the sphere of influence of the Grand Principality of Moscow and then was dependent on the Tsardom of Russia.
 The khanate was established in the lands which Grand Prince Vasily II of Moscow presented in 1452 to the Kazan prince Qasim Khan, son of the first Kazan khan Olug Moxammat.

 History

 Origins

 The original populations were the Volga Finnic tribes of the Meshchyora, Muroma and Mordvins.
 The lands were originally under the influence of Kievan Rus' and Volga Bulgaria.
 Local tribes were tributaries of Russian princes.
 Later, the area was incorporated into Vladimir-Suzdal.
 In 1152, Grand Prince Yuri Dolgoruky founded Gorodets-Meshchyorskiy.
 After the Mongol invasions, the territory was incorporated into the territory of the Golden Horde.
 Turkic settlers appeared in those areas, and most of them accepted Islam under the influence from the Volga Bulgars.
-The semi-independent principality of Mishar Yurt was founded by Mohammad Shirin beg.
-From 1393, the area became part of the Grand Principality of Moscow.
-After the battle of Suzdal in 1445, Olug Moxammad claimed to return those lands to the Tatars.

-According to some historians, such as Khudyakov, Vasily executed the claim and Moxammat's son Qasim was crowned as a ruler of the Meshchyora lands.
+According to some historians, such as Mikhail Khudyakov, the defeated Muscovite prince Vasily executed the claim and Moxammat's son Qasim was crowned as a ruler of the Meshchyora lands.
 The area and capital were renamed after him.
 Another version is that Qasim came into Russian service and was granted those lands to create a buffer state between Moscow and the Khanate of Kazan.
 The establishment of the khanate is dated to no later than 1456.
 From the beginning, its khans governed the khanate's territory, but was then under Russian control from the 1530s.
 Most historians say that the Russians began to interfere in its internal affairs and then introduced elements of a subordinate administration.
 A permanent representative with the rank of okolnichy was established in November 1542.
 In 1552, its rulers began to be offered large estates in the districts of Kasimov and Yelatma.
 From the second half of the 16th century, the Russian army reduced the number of detachments from Kasimov.